astropy/photutils/docs/user_guide/segmentation.rst

 centroid failures, and Kron-aperture issues (``kron_``-prefixed flags).
-Accessing ``flags`` computes the flagged quantities (moments, windowed and quadratic centroids, and Kron photometry) if they have not already been computed; the results are cached and shared with the corresponding source properties.
+Accessing ``flags`` computes the flagged quantities (moments, windowed and quadratic centroids, and Kron photometry) if they have not already been computed.
+The results are cached and shared with the corresponding source properties.
 Flags that describe the same condition as an `~photutils.aperture.ApertureStats` flag, with the source segment as the region, use the same flag name.
 However, the